Markkreel/Encryption-CLI/README.md

 - `--output`: Specify custom output path

 For more example commands and usage scenarios, refer to the `sample.sh` script included in the repository.
+The script includes examples of:

+- Direct file compression with different compression levels
+- Progress tracking during compression/decompression
+- Various compression configurations
+- Basic and advanced usage patterns

 ## Technical Details